This is a rare type of breast cancer. Find out about symptoms, diagnosis and treatment, and about research and clinical

 In inflammatory breast cancer, the cancer cells block the smallest lymph channels in the breast.
 The lymph channels (or lymph ducts) are part of the lymphatic system.
 They normally drain excess tissue fluid away from the body tissues and organs.
 The lymph channels can’t do this job properly if they are blocked.

 This is a rare type of breast cancer.
-Fewer than 1 in 10,000 breast cancers diagnosed (0.02%) are inflammatory breast cancer.
+Between 1 and 5 out of 100 breast cancers (1 to 5%) are inflammatory breast cancers.

 Symptoms of inflammatory breast cancer